ZAHON/rilix-ui/core/src/utilities/random-id/README.md

 # randomId

-Utility function that return random id.
+A utility function that generates a unique identifier with an optional prefix.

 ## Usage